ActivityWatch/docs/api-reference.rst

 aw_server.api
 ^^^^^^^^^^^^^

-The `ServerAPI` class contains the basic API methods, these methods are primarily called from RPC layers such as the one found in :code:`aw_server.rest`.
+The :code:`ServerAPI` class contains the basic API methods, these methods are primarily called from RPC layers such as the one found in :code:`aw_server.rest`.

 .. automodule:: aw_server.api
    :members: ServerAPI